Our leaders & elders gathered at Alert Bay in 2020.

 The Ma’a̱mtagila name derives from our seagull ancestor ‘Matagila.

 The Ma’amtagila are part of the Kwakwaka'wakw from the West Coast of what is now known as Canada.
-Our traditional territory lies between Vancouver Island & the BC Mainland Coast, in the Johnstone Strait.

 We share many creation stories with our Kwakwaka'wakw cousins, and we trace our heritage to the mythological times.
 You learn more about our Origin Stories here.